 What does this unit cost?

 Please refer to the product listing on our website.
 Legacy Stoves sells through authorized dealers, all pricing is suggested retail.

 How do I become a dealer?

-Please fill out a Qualifying Dealer Form.
+Please Contact us, we will provide a Qualifying Dealer Form.
 Once you have completed the form, we will send you a Dealer Application.